glu10/trough/README.md

 * News story scraping, allowing users to provide custom scraping rules to complement or override default rules.
 * Timed filtration (based on content/title).
 "I'm so tired of X, I don't want to see it again until Y."
 * Multiple fetching/caching strategies (Prefetch all stories?
 Fetch on headline click?)
+* "Fake feeds", set up a scrape rule for titled links and pretend it was an RSS feed.

 ## Avoiding
 * Bookmark management (browsers can do that).
 * Being cross-platform (simplifies testing).
+* Podcast/Torrent/any other non-text integration (feature creep).

 ## FAQ

 #### Why build another RSS reader?

-Current RSS readers only display the content given directly in an RSS feed, which is entirely sensible.
-Trough aims to take on the unmaintainable task of displaying both RSS content and linked content.
-Displaying linked content can be done through scraping, but scraping rules break and can't possibly be comprehensive.
-What's an RSS reader to do?
-Assume an advanced user and cede control.
+**Short answer:** Because I couldn't find an RSS reader that fit the niche I was looking for.

+**Long answer:** Current RSS readers that display linked content often do so through embedded browsers.
+While convenient, this approach brings with it all of the heaviness of a browser, as well as all of the visual noise of web pages.
+Trough takes a different approach by being based entirely around textual scraping.
+This is lightweight and allows users to decide exactly what they want to see.
+Scraping has its own downsides, since scraping rules break when web designs inevitably change, and no collection of scraping rules could possibly be comprehensive.
+Due to this, Trough is primarily aimed towards advanced users who are willing to tweak and create scraping rules in order to maintain their own textual news reading nirvana.

 #### Isn't just using a browser easier?
 For one or two stories absolutely, but habitually checking sites becomes tiresome.

 #### When will Trough be usable?
 "Certainly eventually."
-I'm going to see this project to fruition because this is a program I have been wishing for personally and use, but I don't want to set hard dates anymore because my schedule has been in flux.
-Core functionality is present, but filtration and batch fetch are still missing.
+I'm going to see this project to fruition because this is a program I have been wishing for personally, but I don't want to set hard dates anymore because my schedule has been in flux.
+Core functionality is present, but filtration, batch fetch, and fake feeds are still missing.
 Beyond that, there are still some rough spots that need fixing.
 I added a TODO file to keep track of things I have noticed to make task selection easier for anyone wanting to contribute.

 #### When will Trough be stable?
 Let's get to usable first.